LegendaryLinux/AginahBot/README.md

 - Support casual multiworld voice and text channels, and automatic assignment of permissions on those channels
 - Host a [Berserker-style](https://github.com/Berserker66/MultiWorld-Utilities) multiworld game given a `.multidata` file

-## Coming Soon™
-- Support resuming a multiworld game
+- Support for hosting and resuming multiworld games
-- Support sending commands to the server via the bot
+- Support for sending commands to the server via the bot

 ## Configuration
 A `.env` file is required to be present in the base directory of the repository.
-This file should contain your Discord bot's secret key and a name for the SQLite database file.
+This file should contain your Discord bot's secret key, a name for the SQLite database file, and the path to Berserker's repository.

+It is recommended to use the source code from a release version of Berserker's repository.
+This should prevent some headaches as his repository is updated frequently.

 Example config:
 ```.env